 “With an increase in mobility because of new direct-flight services and more convenient visa procedures, more Chinese passengers are able to travel abroad," says Edward Xu, the firm’s lead equity analyst covering China transportation and infrastructure.
 “Given the current low penetration ratio (10%) of outbound travelers versus the large population, we see significant potential to support secular demand growth in a multiyear cycle."

-According to the report, more than 35% of China's population achieved upper-middle and high-income earnings in 2016 (vs. 10% in 2015).
-In addition, annual disposable income is set to climb above $10,800 in 2030, more than twice that of China's urban household disposable income per capita in 2015.
+According to the report, more than 35% of China's population will achieve upper-middle and high-income earnings by 2030 (vs. 10% in 2015).
+In addition, annual disposable income is set to climb above $10,800 by 2030, more than twice that of China's urban household disposable income per capita in 2015.

 Strong Growth of China's Middle- and High-Income Class

 Visa restrictions also have been relaxed, and the online application process for passports has become more efficient, removing obstacles to outbound travel.
 The number of ordinary passport holders in China more than tripled from 2012 to 2016.

 Other drivers of travel demand include demographic trends suggesting multiple trips for the post-1970s generations; a significant rebound in RMB/USD exchange rates which effectively lowers travel costs; and the increasing use of new technologies and mobile apps to make travel easier.